mikro-orm/mikro-orm/docs/docs/entity-generator.md

 You can use it via CLI:

+> To work with the CLI, first install `@mikro-orm/cli` package locally.
+> The version needs to be aligned with the `@mikro-orm/core` package.

 ```sh
 npx mikro-orm generate-entities --dump  # Dumps all generated entities
 npx mikro-orm generate-entities --save --path=./my-entities  # Saves entities into given directory